Introduction:More than ever, Dwight Hall at Yale is creating pathways…

 These applications will have strong preference for students that are working in New Haven or their home communities.
 Full funding is also made available for students receiving financial aid that are not eligible for the Summer Experience Award, including graduating seniors.

-Applications for partial, or part-time funding are due on May 15th, 2024.
+Applications for supplemental, or part-time funding are due on May 8th, 2025.

-Seen as a supplement to other funding opportunities at Yale, we’ve created a partial-funding opportunity for students up to $1,500 in total.
-This has an intentionally late deadline and has a preference for students receiving the Summer Experience Award or Fellowships funding, but have a total budget that exceeds the funding of those sources.
-We anticipate students desiring summer experiences in cities like New York City, Washington, DC, San Francisco, Chicago, and Boston.
+Seen as a supplement to other funding opportunities at Yale, we’ve created a funding opportunity for students up to $2,000 in total.
+This has an intentionally late deadline and has a preference for students who receive the Summer Experience Award or Fellowships funding but have a total budget that exceeds the funding of those sources.
+We anticipate students desiring summer experiences in cities like New York City, Washington, DC, San Francisco, Chicago, and Boston, as well as New Haven.

 Payment/Financial Support

-Unlike other fellowship programs at Yale, Dwight Hall pays students through the Student Employment Office on a weekly basis and will expect students to submit a reflection (which acts as a submitted timesheet).
-In general, students typically propose summer activities that last for 8 weeks.
+Dwight Hall pays students through the Student Employment Office and is contingent upon students engaging in required weekly reflection.
+In general, students typically propose summer activities that last for eight weeks.
+Funding is based on individual student budgets.